Donald Trump threatens 'official end of Iran' | DW | 19.05.2019

 Iran downplays threat

+Iran responded on Monday with defiance.
+Foreign Minister Javad Zarif said in a tweet that Trump would fail to destroy the country, just as Alexander the Great and Genghis Khan had in the past.

+In another tweet, Zarif said what he called the "B Team" — a group of anti-Iran hard-liners that includes US National Security Adviser John Bolton, Israeli Prime Minister Benjamin Netanyahu and Saudi Crown Prince Mohammed Bin Salman — was empowering the very military-industrial complex that Trump claims to oppose.

-But Iran has downplayed the threat of open conflict with the US.
-Iranian Foreign Minister Mohammad Javad Zarif said Saturday that Tehran is not seeking armed escalation with US or its regional allies.
+Tehran has also downplayed the threat of open conflict with the US, with Zarif saying Saturday that Tehran was not seeking armed escalation with US or its regional allies.

 "We are certain," Zarif said.
 "There will not be a war since neither we want a war nor does anyone have the illusion they can confront Iran in the region."